Protecting yourself and others

 We encourage you to stay healthy and active while observing physical distancing, such as taking walks and getting fresh air.

+When outdoors, maintain a safe physical distance of at least 2 metres apart from anyone who is not from your household.
 Ensure you wash your hands with soap and water when you get back home.

 - events and gatherings of more than 5 people